jcontini/jcontini.github.io/content/about/index.md

 title: About
 ---

 Hi!
-If you'd like to get in touch, [pick a time](https://contini.co/chat).
+If you'd like to get in touch, [let's chat](https://contini.co/chat).

 You can also find me on:
 - [twitter](https://twitter.com/jcontini)